1. Find the next available day in your calendar. Multiply the number of full hours it contains by 3. Guard this window with your life.

 Despite what I tend to talk about in this blog, going on a bicycle adventure does not have to involve quitting your job, leaving town, spending years planning, and then embarking upon a long-winded odyssey of self discovery (which can be fun too).

 You might also consider joining a local cycling group.
 One that is tried and proven in order to allay fears of the unknown and planning stages required in setting up routes.
-A local group in Vancouver BC that I have found to be excellent for the beginner to intermediate cycler is "The Hang On I'm Coming" Meetup group.
-This group is reliable, well researched, with great comraderie and a philosophy that leaves no one behind.
-Well worth checkin out.
+There are local groups in BC that I have found to be excellent for the beginner to intermediate enthusiast.
+Meetup groups are usually reliable, well researched, with great camaraderie with a mindset that leaves no one behind.
+Well worth checking out.

 Sometimes it can simply mean going somewhere new, nosing around for long enough to unwind fully from daily life, and coming home refreshed.